 Who We Are

-Our targeted borrowers include, but are not limited to, non-profit organizations, public/private partnerships, established development companies and minority-owned enterprises.
+Our targeted borrowers include, but are not limited to, nonprofit organizations, public/private partnerships, established development companies, and minority-owned enterprises.

-CVNF’s specific service areas are the eight counties that comprise California’s Central Valley – Fresno, Madera, Merced, Kings, Stanislaus, San Joaquin, Tulare, King and Kern.
-Special emphasis is given to projects within rural census tracts throughout the Central Valley.
-Although CVNF is currently focused on these counties, projects in other highly-distressed areas throughout California may be considered if it meets CVNF’s impact criteria.
+CVNMTC’s specific service areas are the eight counties that comprise California’s Central Valley – Fresno, Kern, Kings, Madera, Merced, San Joaquin, Stanislaus, and Tulare.
+We focus our resources on the most highly distressed qualified census tracts (QCTs) with a special emphasis on projects within rural communities of the Central Valley.
+Although CVNMTC is currently focused on these counties, projects in other highly distressed areas throughout California may be considered if it meets CVNMTC’s impact criteria.

-- Located in areas that face endemic economic issues, such as high poverty rate, high unemployment, and high crime;
+- Located in areas that face endemic economic issues, such as high poverty rate, high unemployment, and high crime

-Demonstrate strong support from the public and private sectors, community leaders, and residents;
+- Demonstrate strong support from the public and private sectors, community leaders, and residents

-Deliver economic revitalization and catalytic impact for the surrounding community.
+- Deliver economic revitalization and catalytic impact for the surrounding community.